hugsy/gef/docs/config.md

 ```

 Please refer to each project for installation and troubleshooting guides.
 As
-`gef` works out of the box, please do not send Issues to this project if you
+`gef` works out of the box, please do not send issues to this project if you
 have problems while installing those modules.

 `gef` will assume the module installations are valid.
 Otherwise, it will